bethdecarlo/bethdecarlo/README.md

 ### Hi, I'm Beth!

 I am a full stack web development student at the [University of Central Florida](https://github.com/UCF-Coding-Boot-Camp).
 I have a teaching and design background.
-I'm passionate about agile work environments and universal design.
+I'm passionate about agile software development and universal design.

 ### The 411
 * HTML, CSS, JavaScript